Diocese of Cochin: History

 The early Christian missionaries arrived in India from Portugal in 1550, pioneering the Portuguese mission in the country.
 Subsequently, the Christians of Kochi began practicing the Latin liturgical rite.
 St. Francis Xavier often visited the land of Kochi, where he offered holy mass at the St. Francis Church, in which lies the body of Vasco da Gama buried in 1524.
 The Order of the Franciscans built a monastery in 1518 and two more, of the Jesuit Order, in 1550 and 1561.
 In 1553 the Dominicans sisters started a college and Monastery in Kochi, and before 1557, publication began and book printing began in Kochi.
 The Society of Jesus was then founded by Father Balthazar Gago, S.J. in 1550 and in 1560, the King of Portugal built for the Society of Jesus, the college of Kochi, and in 1562, a novitiate of the Society was established there.
 Following the rising of the land, Pope Leo X, in 1514 erected the Diocese of Funchal, and in 1534, the Diocese of Goa which was joined by the people in Kochi.
 The diocese of Cochin was elected by Pope Paul IV on 4 February 1557, in his decree "Pro Excellenti Praeeminentia" for the two new suffragan dioceses (the other being Diocese of Malacca).
-After its erection as a diocese, it was the second and preceded southern and eastern India, Burma, and Ceylon (now Sri Lanka).
-It was later reorganized following the Concordat of 23 June 1886, between Leo XIII and King Luiz of Portugal.